 By Dave Sloan – A&T Ultra Running Captain.

-The Championships will begin on 1st January 2019 and finish on Sunday 8th November 2019.
+The Championships will begin on 13th February 2021 and finish on Sunday 31st October 2021.

 There are also a couple of other consideration, if you do a multi-day or relay event (total distance over 26.2 miles) there will be 5% taken from the score per additional day or team member (i.e. a 3 day event will forfeit 10% of their total score, or a 4 person team will forfeit 15% of their total score), this is to make it fair for those running longer distances over shorter time-frames and individually.